hivelocity/ladon/README.md

 you get fine-grained access control with the ability to answer questions in complex environments such as multi-tenant or distributed applications and large organizations.
 Ladon is inspired by [AWS IAM Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html).

-Ladon officially ships with an exemplary in-memory storage implementations.
+Ladon officially ships with an exemplary in-memory and SQL (officially supported: MySQL 5.5+, PostgreSQL 9.2+) storage implementations.
 Community-supported adapters are available for [CockroachDB](https://github.com/wehco/ladon-crdb).

 Ladon is now considered stable.